brown-ccv/react-volume-viewer/README.md

     if (!this.colorMaps.includes(this.colorMap))
       throw new Error("Color Map '" + this.colorMap + "' not in colorMaps");

-    if (this.useColorMap) {
-      // TODO "colorMap" is required unless !useColorMap }

-    if (this.useTransferFunction) {
-      // TODO "transferFunction is required unless !useColorMap" }

     // Color map names in colorMaps must be unique const colorMapNames = new Set();